-In some practical scenarios, only a specific set of flows (or applications) requires to be controlled with fine-grained management.
+- In some practical scenarios, only a specific set of flows (or applications) requires to be controlled with fine-grained management.
 For example, in a bank network system, there are 10 servers depositing key data, and only flows towards these key servers should be controlled.
 The other flows can be aggregated for network scalability and resource reusability.
-To deal with this case, we only need to change the flow set $\Pi$ in Eq.
+To deal with this case, we only need to change the flow set Π in Eq.
 (1) to the set of flows towards these key servers.
-Then we can minimize the maximum number of required flow entries to provide fine-grained management for these flows.
-Due to space limit, we omit the detailed description of this situation.
+Then we can minimize the maximum number of required flow entries to provide fine-grained management for these flows. - In this paper, we install wildcard entries according to destination-based OSPF.
+Note that it is also applicable for other wildcard entry installment schemes.
+For example, assume that we want to install wildcard entries based on egress switches.
+To deal with this case, we only need to build the tree $T_v$ for each switch $v \in V$ according to the flows whose egress switch is v.
+Thus, our proposed algorithm has strong applicability.

-IV.
-WILDCARD ENTRY INSTALLMENT FOR CASE B
+5 WILDCARD ENTRY INSTALLMENT FOR CASE B

-In Section III-B, we assume that the flow-table size of each switch is enough to support all flows with fine-grained management.
-However, when there are too many flows in a large-scale network, we may not be able to provide finegrained management for all flows due to flow-table size constraint.
+In Section 4.2, we assume that the flow-table size of each switch is enough to support all flows with fine-grained management.
+However, when there are too many flows in a large-scale network, we may not be able to provide fine-grained management for all flows due to flow-table size constraint.
 In this section, we solve the Wildcard Entry Installment problem for case B (WEI-B).

-A. Definition of the WEI-B Problem
+5.1 Definition of the WEI-B Problem